Day

 On completion of this course, what might your next steps be?

-DIY Improvers, Make a planter in a day, upholstery or similar.
+DIY Improvers, upholstery or similar.

 The Adult Learn and Train office is also able to give course information or search for alternative courses for you.